-Children adopted internationally are at risk for diseases related to their living conditions, and many being adopted today have very complex special health needs.
+Children adopted internationally are at risk for diseases related to their early life experiences, and many being adopted today have complex special health needs.
 Because of these factors, a medical examination soon after arriving in the United States is very important.
 This may be done by your child’s doctor or a specialist in adoption medicine.
 If your child has special health needs, he or she may also need to see one or more medical specialists — but a general overview visit and a primary healthcare provider to coordinate care between multiple services is a good place to start.

-The examination should include a review of your child’s medical history, a physical examination, and laboratory tests.
-These tests (see “Important Information for Your Child’s Doctor” below) are very important to ensure a healthy start and future for your child.
-Even if your child appears healthy, some diseases don’t show signs or symptoms until later, when they may be more difficult and complicated to treat.
+The examination should include a review of your child’s medical history and a physical examination.
+Your child may need immunizations as well.
+Your doctor will order recommended laboratory tests (see “Important Information for Your Child’s Doctor” below) which are very important to ensure a healthy start and future for your child.
+Even if your child appears healthy, some medical conditions don’t show signs or symptoms until later, when they may be more difficult and complicated to treat.

-- Review risk factors from your child’s history.
-This includes drug or alcohol exposure before birth, infectious diseases, any available birth family history, difficult life experiences, and environmental risks.
+Review risk factors from your child’s history.
+This includes drug or alcohol exposure before birth, infectious diseases, any hospitalizations or surgeries, any available birth family history, difficult life experiences, and environmental risks.

-- Review immunization records.
+Review immunization records.
 As a part of the medical evaluation for your child to receive a United States visa, you agreed to have your child immunized as soon as possible.
 It is important for parents and doctors to be aware that vaccines given in orphanages may have been stored incorrectly, inadequately recorded, or given at inappropriate times and intervals in a child’s life.
 Therefore, vaccine histories should not be accepted as written.
 Most vaccines may be repeated safely.
-As another option, your child’s doctor may order blood testing to determine what immunity your child has, then vaccinate as needed.
+As another option, your child’s doctor may order blood testing to determine what immunity your child has to some vaccine preventable diseases, and then vaccinate as needed.

-- Order recommended tests.
-This includes testing for anemia and lead; developmental, vision and hearing screening; dental and mental health examination.
+Order recommended tests.
+This includes testing for anemia, lead, rickets, thyroid function, syphilis, viral diseases, tuberculosis and intestinal infections; developmental, vision and hearing screening; dental and mental health examination.
 Recommended laboratory tests that were previously done overseas should be repeated.
 Even if your child does not seem to be sick, the recommended screening tests are important for the health and well-being of your child, your immediate family, and other people with whom your child may have contact.

 Children adopted internationally often have lived in conditions of poverty with limited nutrition, limited stimulation, various traumatic events, and environmental and infectious disease hazards.
 As such, a comprehensive evaluation is recommended by the American Academy of Pediatrics (AAP) to evaluate for diseases that may be present, with no initial signs or symptoms.

-Below is a list of testing that is recommended for children adopted internationally, regardless of the absence of symptoms or test results from the child's birth country.
+Below is a list of testing that is recommended for this child, regardless of the absence of symptoms or test results from the child's birth country.

-- PPD or currently recommended testing for tuberculosis exposure (this should be done even if the child was immunized with the BCG vaccine; please refer to the Red Book for more information)
+PPD or currently recommended testing for tuberculosis exposure.
+This should be done even if the child was immunized with the BCG vaccine.

 Other Recommended Screenings